tomarv2/prometheus/README.md

 ## Note:
 - I am using EFS to store all the deployment related files.
-For example all files for prometheus, blackbox, etc are stored in EFS and shared by all the k8s clusters.
+For example all files for prometheus, alertmanager, blackbox, etc are stored in EFS and shared by all the k8s clusters (working on moving out of EFS).

 <p align="center">
   <img width="600" height="370" src="https://files.gitter.im/tomarv2/hhdj/Screen-Shot-2020-04-23-at-8.48.17-AM.png">